derzeiss/pong.ts/README.md

 1. Frontend sends a request to the backend, requesting a result update.
 2. The backend runs `~/server/scripts/update-pong-package`.
 This script pulls the latest changes from the repo and rebuilds the local pong npm package, so all (new) AIs are included in the package
-3. After finishing the update, `~/server/scripts/run-pong-simulations` is run.
+3. After finishing the update, `~/server/scripts/run-pong-simulations` runs.
 This script iterates over all available AIs and runs 1000 game simulations between each of them.
 The number of simulations between to AIs can be configured in `~/server/scripts/run-pong-simulations -> NO_OF_SIMULATIONS`.
 The results are saved in a local JSON file on the server in `~/server/data/results.json`.
-4. These results are then returned to the client.
+4. These results are returned to the client and displayed in the dashboard.